 Depending on who they’re meant for, project deliverables can be classified as internal or external.
 Internal deliverables are typically created for use within the web design teams and in support of the project output.

 On the other hand, external deliverables are output meant for the client upon completion of the project.
 This is usually what people picture upon hearing the term “deliverable”.
-Examples of this type include feasibility studies, a product prototype or MVP, a mobile app, and so on.

 Examples of Project Deliverables in Web Design

 As mentioned earlier, there can be multiple deliverables from a web design project.
 Additionally, the expected output will vary.
 A common example is a creative brief, which provides an overview of design goals, scope, and target audience.